 All students will be asked to present their work at the doctoral program.
 The presentation will be about 15 minutes long, followed by an open discussion.
 If you submitted an abstract of a paper accepted at CP, ICLP or SAT, the presentation will be a short 3 minute lighting talk, meant to motivate the audience to come see your full presentation.

 More information to come soon.

 Financial support and accommodation

-Financial support will be available for some students.
-If you require financial assistance, please send a request to the DP chairs via email by the submission deadline.
+Financial support will be available for up to 20 students, covering accommodation in a twin shared room and the conference registration fees.
+We will allocate this funding based on students’ needs, so please email the DP chairs outlining your request for funding, and whether you have received funding for attending a Doctoral Program before.
 The request must be accompanied by a letter from the student’s supervisor confirming that the financial assistance is necessary for the student to participate in the DP.